Who Wants to Marry My Dad?

-Who Wants To Marry My Dad was an NBC-produced reality show that aired in the summer of 2003 and 2004.
-The point of the show was to have the children pick out a new bride for their father to propose to and marry.
+Who Wants To Marry My Dad is an NBC-produced reality show that aired in the summer of 2003 and 2004.
+The show featured children who would choose a woman for their father to marry.
 The show was a modest hit in ratings and returned for season two in 2004.
 The show was cancelled soon after ratings decreased compared to season one.

-Heidi Mueller, one of the daughters in season one, joined Passions after Who Wants to Marry My Dad?'s second season ended.